Turkish CG, LCCI President Discuss SIFC, See Good Results - UrduPoint

 Turkish CG, LCCI President Discuss SIFC, See Good Results

-He was speaking at the Lahore Chamber of Commerce & Industry during a meeting with the President LCCI Kashif Anwar.
+He was speaking at the Lahore Chamber of Commerce & Industry during a meeting with LCCI President Kashif Anwar.

-The Consul General further said that the SIFC initiative will bring new investments and will also help in resolving the issues being faced by the existing investment in the country.

-He said that Turkiye is aware of the potential of Pakistan as the investors of Turkiye have invested around 2 billion Dollars in Pakistan and half of its investments is in Punjab which would hopefully rise to $ 5 billion.
+The consul general said that the SIFC initiative would bring new investment and also help in resolving the issues being faced by investors in the country.
+He said that Turkiye was aware of the potential of Pakistan as the investors of Turkiye had invested around $2 billion in Pakistan and half of its investments was in Punjab which would hopefully rise to $5 billion.

-"We want to remove the problems being faced by the investors’ said Durmus Bastug, adding that we are monitoring PTA with Pakistan and will move to the Second Phase which is FTA after the results of PTA.
+"We want to solve the problems being faced by the investors," said Durmus Bastug, adding that "we are monitoring the PTA with Pakistan and will move to the second phase which is FTA after the results of PTA".

 The LCCI President believed that there are multiple Pakistani sectors where both countries can enhance economic cooperation, especially the pharmaceutical sector of Pakistan secondly the sectors identified in SIFC, which are ideal for joint ventures between the two sides.
 The other key sectors with immense scope of joint ventures are tourism, information technology, agriculture technology and renewable energy.